 For the last four years, Abu Productive has consistently reminded us of a very important task to be done before Ramadan – your Eid shopping!
 Ramadan has already began, but it’s still not too late.
 Don’t leave the task for the nights before Eid.
 Get shopping done now and this way you will get to concentrate on your ibadah during the last few nights of Ramadan – stress free!
 If you still have a bit of shopping to do, I have compiled a list of six best Eid gift ideas for children up to 8 years old.

 6. Kids’ room decor: On the day of Eid, wake them up to see their room decorated with beautiful Islamic calligraphy and words of wisdom, like this Good Manners Tree from Simply Impressions or other beautiful calligraphy decals at Irada Arts.
 Let it be a constant reminder of their purpose on earth.
+Also, we recommend these reed diffusers here to mix and match different scents and formulations for your kids!

 5. Kids of the Ummah: To appreciate and love the diversity of the Muslim Ummah, introduce them to the book titled Kids of the Ummah.
 Beautifully illustrated by Peter Gould – an award-winning graphic designer – the book features Muslim characters in 26 diverse cities around the world.
 Accompanying the book is an iTunes app.
 Together they promote learning about cultures of Islamic community in a fun way!